Invaders violate ceasefire in Donbas three times

 Censor.NET reports referring to the JFO press centre Facebook page.

-"In the area of responsibility of the operational and tactical group ‘East’, the Russian occupation forces opened fire from an automatic mounted grenade launcher near Bohdanivka (41km south-west of Donetsk) and from small arms outside Pisky (11km north-west of Donetsk)," the press center of the JFO Headquarters reports.
+"In the area of responsibility of the operational and tactical group ‘East’, the Russian-occupation troops opened fire from tripod-mounted man-portable antitank guns and small arms on Ukrainian positions near Vodiane in the Sea of Azov area," the press center of the JFO Headquarters informs.

-In the area of responsibility of the operational and tactical group ‘North’, the enemy fired under-barrel grenade launchers and small arms at Ukrainian positions near Shumy (41km north of Donetsk).
+In the area of responsibility of the operational and tactical group "North", Ukrainian troops came under grenade launcher and small arms fire outside Novooleksandrivka (65km west of Luhansk).

-Ukrainian defenders gave an adequate response to the shelling of the armed formations of the Russian Federation
+Outside Novoluhanske (53km north-east of Donetsk), when relocating to positions, three Joint Forces servicemen were killed in an unknown explosive device blast.
+The leadership of a military unit and a working group of the military law enforcement service work at the scene.